-During DISC-II students will participate in multiple cumulative scenario-based role-playing exercises.
+During DISC-II Students will participate in multiple cumulative scenario-based role-playing exercises.
 The exercises are directly based on current real-world situations faced by the customer.
-Students will collaborate as a team to strategically plan and conduct multiple dynamic non-accusatory interviews; they will utilize the most recent scientifically based non-verbal and verbal deception identification techniques to accurately and effectively guide their questioning process.
-DISC-II will enable the student to effectively plan and conduct an interview while also remaining adaptable in the changing interview environment.
+Students will collaborate as a team to strategically plan and conduct multiple dynamic non-accusatory interviews; they will utilize the most recent scientifically based nonverbal and verbal deception identification techniques to accurately and effectively guide their questioning process.
+DISC-II will enable the student to effectively plan and conduct while also remaining adaptable in the changing interview environment.
 Students will leave DISC-II with skills and strategies to immediately implement into their interviewing and information collection process.

-- Plan and conduct dynamic interviews with the intent of strategically extracting the most accurate and complete information possible in the shortest amount of time. - Understand collaborative interviewing methodologies. - Reinforce and further develop DISC-I skills.
+- and complete information possible in the shortest amount of time - Understand collaborative interviewing methodologies - Reinforce and further develop their DISC-I skills

-Prerequisite(s): DISC-I Length of Course: 3 days

-Support Materials: Student manuals, Classroom presentation materials, handouts.
+Prerequisite(s): DISC-I Length of Course: 3 days Maximum Number of Participants: 16 Minimum Number of Participants: 8 Support Materials: Student manuals, Classroom presentation materials, handouts.